jakegrigsby/pokepy-engine/README.md

 # pokepy-engine

 This is a fork of a project begun by `sethkarten/pokepy-engine`, which has been extended and tested by the `metamon` team.
-It is an experimental project that aims to serve an important niche for Pokémon RL projects like `metamon`, but probably should not be used for any other purpose.
+It is an experimental project that aims to serve an important niche for Pokémon RL efforts like `metamon`, but probably should not be used for any other purpose.

 <div align="center">
     <img src="pokepy/psyduck_is_pleased.png" alt="Psyduck is Pleased" width="200">